 Jeff Nicholls and Alex Oliver are retired Navy SEALS.
-They have experienced multiple concussions and dealt with the headaches, loss of sleep and hormonal disruption that followed.
+They have each experienced concussion multiple times and have had to deal with the headaches, loss of sleep and hormonal disruption that followed.
 They now own Virginia High Performance, a performance training facility in Virginia, USA.

-Jeff and Alex draw a link between high-performing athletes and people who have served in the Forces: not only are both groups at a higher than usual risk of sustaining head injuries, but they also have to cope with very high levels of stress.
+Jeff and Alex spotted a link between high-performing athletes, and people who have served in the Forces.
+Not only are both groups at a higher than usual risk of sustaining head injuries, but they also have to cope with very high levels of stress.
 There has to be a limit to how much stress any individual can take; the body often gives warning signs, although we don’t always heed them.

-So what does all this have to do with floatation?
-Jeff and Alex started doing floatation themselves for sports recovery, and it was from there that they discovered its potential for head injuries.
-They even had a device designed and made to enable testing in the salty water (not normally a friendly environment for electrical devices!).
-They have no doubt about the power of floatation to help people with head injuries.
+Jeff and Alex started using floatation themselves for sports recovery.
+From there they discovered floating had potential for head injuries and concussion.
+They even had a device designed and made to enable testing in the salty water, which is not normally friendly environment for electrical devices!
+Jeff and Alex have no doubt about the power of floatation to help people with concussion.

 - Without the stresses of gravity or other sensory input, floatation can be used as a tool to improve mental focus, supporting healing and neurogenesis.